rojanulak/MarsRoverPhoto/README.md

 Rover Image is very easy to run.
 First start your Web Api project under http://localhost:59582/, Then you can start your web app or console app or both.

-you can start console app from command line usng option belwo
+you can start console app from command line usng option below, app.config has entry as to where to store the images.
 ```sh
 > cd src\MarsRoverCodingTest\MarsRoverDownloadImages.CMD\bin\Debug
 > MarsRoverDownloadImages.CMD.exe Run -f roverimagedates.txt